Odontophrynus lavillai

-Odontophrynus lavillai (Spanish name: escuericito) is a species of frog in the family Odontophrynidae.
+Odontophrynus lavillai is a species of frog in the family Odontophrynidae.
 It is found in northern Argentina, western and northern Paraguay, central-western Brazil (Mato Grosso do Sul), and eastern Bolivia.

+Home

 Odontophrynus lavillai is a fossorial frog.
 It occurs in open habitats from the Chaco to the Interandean Valles.
 Reproduction takes place in temporary waterbodies, including roadside ditches.
-It is locally threatened by habitat loss.
+It has shown some tolerance to habitat modification.

+Scientists have reported the frog in some protected areas: Parque Nacional Defensores del Chaco and Reserva Natural Cañada del Carmen.

+Reproduction

+This frog reproduces in temporary bodies of water.

+Threats

+The IUCN classifies this species as least concern of extinction.
+Its principal threats are habitat loss by cutting down trees for wood usage, farmland, and cattle grazing.